 UCD Cothrom na Féinne scholarships help make access to education fair.
 Named after UCD's motto - "Justice and Equality", the UCD Cothrom na Féinne scholarships provide financial, academic and personal support to enable students from a diverse range of backgrounds to succeed at UCD.

-The Sanctuary Programme provides fee and maintenance support for students who are asylum seekers or who have refugee / subsidiary protection / humanitarian leave to remain status and who are ineligible for other support.
-(Applications for 2020 have now closed)
+UCD's Sanctuary Programme provides fee and maintenance support for students who are Protection Applicants (Asylum Seekers) or who have Refugee / Subsidiary Protection / Humanitarian Leave to Remain status and who are ineligible for other support.

 The Programme for Access to Higher Education (PATH) is a dedicated fund from the HEA committed to increasing participation by under-represented groups in higher education.